wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    The above diagram (from CloudAcademy) illustrates core technical concepts about Kubernetes.
    In the center at the right:

-   Kubernetes "orchestrates" (runs) each app that has been "dockerized" in a container image within <strong>pods</strong>.

    Pods consume static <a href="#ConfigMaps">Configmaps</a> and <a href="#Secrets">Secrets</a>.

    <a href="#Volumes">Volumes of persistent data storage</a>